pmurphy316/Unit-18-Homework/class_2_Week_18_SIEMs_Homework_readme.md

     - How long did it take your systems to recover?

-It approximately nine hours for the system to recover.
+It took approximately nine hours for the system to recover.

 Submit a screen shot of your report and the answer to the questions above.